calebchoban/amiga_halo_finder/README.md

 ### 1. AHF

-Copy the AHF job script into ./halo/ahf/history/ and submit the job:
+Copy the AHF job script into ./halo/ahf/.
+Set various parameters if you need such as start and end snaps (startno, endno) and if there are multiple file for each snapshot (multi_snap).
+Then submit the job:
 ```console
 qsub AHF.sh
 ```